somasundaram1702/somasundaram1702.github.io/index.md

 ---
 ## Patent on Tube inspection using Artificial intelligence

-<div style="text-align: justify">An inspection system for inspecting internal surface of tubes was designed and developed.
-A light and efficient Convolutional Neural Network model was designed & trained to automatically identify and classify 5 different type of defects using bounding boxes.
-The CNN algorithm can identify defects of size ranging from 100 micron to few millimeter.
-The algorithm was optimized to run on edge devices to provide atleast 15 fps, to make the inspection system work real time.</div>
+<div style="text-align: justify">An inspection system for inspecting the internal surface of tubes was designed and developed.
+A light and efficient Convolutional Neural Network model was designed & trained to automatically identify and classify 5 different types of defects using bounding boxes.
+The CNN algorithm can identify defects of size ranging from 100 micron to a few millimeters.
+The algorithm was optimized to run on edge devices to provide at least 15 fps, to make the inspection system work real time.</div>
 <br>

 [![Tube inspection system](https://img.shields.io/badge/Link-Tube_inspection_system-blue?logo=adobe-acrobat-reader&logoColor=white)](https://worldwide.espacenet.com/patent/search/family/062235809/publication/WO2019219956A1?q=somasundaram%20supriya%20sarkar%20sandvik)